 “Beatles for Sale” is the fourth studio album by The Beatles, and it’s definitely a keeper!
 This album is chock-full of catchy, upbeat, and highly hummable tracks.

-The standout track on the album is “Eight Days a Week,” an upbeat rocker.
+The highlight of the album is “Eight Days a Week,” an upbeat rocker.
 It features some seriously catchy hooks and infectious energy.

 Another highlight on the album is “I’ll Follow the Sun,” a sweet, upbeat ballad that showcases Paul McCartney’s evolving songwriting skills.
 This song is a perfect example of the band’s ability to write catchy, melodic songs.